stashapp/stash/ui/v2.5/src/docs/en/Tasks.md

 > **⚠️ Note:** The import task wipes the current database completely before importing.

-See JSONSpec for details on the exported JSON format.
+See the [JSON Specification](/help/JSONSpec.md) page for details on the exported JSON format.

 ---